yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - painter or printer implementations

 Those concerns stay behind `DataObjectManager`, file processors, writers, and domain-specific helpers.

+## 1.1 Source of Truth by Concern

+The current design is easiest to understand when each concern is mapped to exactly one owner:

+- `BuiltInCommandCatalog()` decides whether a built-in command exists and what its public CLI/Python names are.
+- The concrete command type decides its `CommandId` and shared `CommonOptionMask`.
+- `CommandBase` decides the shared execution lifecycle and diagnostics model.
+- Concrete command setters and `ValidateOptions()` decide option semantics.
+- `DataObjectManager` and command-local workflow code decide how files, database objects, and output artifacts are processed.

+If a change duplicates one of those responsibilities in another layer, it is usually pushing the architecture in the wrong direction.

 ## 2. Runtime Topology